sverrirs/jekyllonwindows/5-wdm-gem.md

 ## May not work
-For jekyll v3.0.x, until v3.3.x there is code blocking the use of the `--watch` feature on Windows.
+In jekyll v3.3.0 there is currently code blocking the use of the `--watch` feature on Windows.
 At the time of writing this <a href="https://github.com/jekyll/jekyll/commit/17bd63fa195083992b4493ee521729e84373ad77">issue has been fixed</a> but not yet released.

 There is a temporary work-around that involves disabling this code in the Jekyll source.